Contact

 We are already investing in STEM related education programmes, job creation, skills, and training opportunities as we believe these measures will help to protect and grow thriving, sustainable local economies and communities.

-In June 2024, we launched the DBS Primary School Engagement Programme to engage pupils from eight East Riding primary schools located along the proposed onshore export cable route for the DBS projects from Skipsea, where the cables would make landfall to the new converter stations to the south of Beverley in the East Riding of Yorkshire.
+In June 2024, we launched the DBS Primary School Engagement Programme to engage pupils from eight East Riding primary schools located along the proposed onshore export cable route for the DBS projects from Skipsea, where the cables would make landfall, to the new converter stations to the south of Beverley in the East Riding of Yorkshire.

 The first school to participate in the programme was Molescroft Primary, where the pupils were keen to learn about the industry and asked fantastic questions about how offshore wind farms are developed and constructed.